wooandy/wooandy.github.io/_posts/2020-07-09-Trying VSCode as Jekyll editor.md

 summary:
 ---

-Feeling evil to install VSCode on my Mac 😎
+Feeling great to install BBEdit on my Mac 😎